jay61439476/web-stress-simulator/README.md

 * "mem": allocate "mbytes" on an internal array and wait for "time" milliseconds before releasing resources then return request info.
 A new array is allocated and filled with random values on each request.
 * "delay": delay request for "time" milliseconds than return request info.
 This is based on Thread.sleep(time);
 * "output": generates "mbytes" of text data as response.
 Mime type is "text/plain".
+* "write": generates "mbytes" of text file, save to /tmp/*.tmp
+* "mq": send message to rabbit, then get half save to text file in /tmp/*.msg

 [parameters] may be:
 * "time": time in milliseconds - minimum time of the request